 Abstract

-Methods: A quasi-experimental study with a post-test-only non-equivalent groups design was conducted from October to December 2022 in PMB Pontianak City.
+Methods: A quasi-experimental study with a post-test-only non-equivalent groups design was conducted from October to December 2022 at an independent midwifery practice in Pontianak, Indonesia.
 Sixty postpartum mothers were divided into two groups of 30: the treatment group received a combination of LLM and conventional breast massage techniques, while the control group received only the conventional techniques.
-The onset time of lactogenesis was recorded within 72 hours postpartum using a validated observation sheet and quantified in hours.
-Data were analyzed using the Mann-Whitney test due to non-normal distribution; significance was set at p < 0.05.
+The onset of lactogenesis was recorded within 72 hours postpartum using a validated observation sheet and quantified in hours.
+Data were analyzed using the Mann-Whitney test due to non-normal distribution.

-Results: The treatment group experienced a significantly earlier onset of lactogenesis II (mean = 26.27 ± 6.76 hours) compared to the control group (mean = 43.26 ± 7.43 hours), with a p-value < 0.001.
+Results: The treatment group experienced a significantly earlier onset of lactogenesis II (26.27 ± 6.76 hours) compared to the control group (43.26 ± 7.43 hours) )P value < 0.001(.
 Maternal comfort was also rated higher in the treatment group.

 Conclusion: The combined intervention of LLM and conventional breast massage methods significantly accelerates the onset of lactogenesis II compared to using conventional methods alone.
 This approach is recommended for postpartum lactation support, particularly in cases of delayed lactogenesis.